-The choice of the area was not at random, in fact, the Naviglio has always been a convenient way to trade that allowed boats (the famous burchi and peati) to transport the goods that came from Venice (spices, oils, glass and books) to return then full of hay, vegetables, wine and meat.
+The choice of the area was not at random, in fact, the Naviglio has always been a convenient way to trade that allowed boats (the famous burchi and peati) to transport the goods that came from Venice (spices, oils, glass, and books) to return then full of hay, vegetables, wine, and meat.

-Unspoiled areas of brenta river
+Unspoiled areas of Brenta river

-The Venetian villa is the natural evolution of two types of houses: the castle and the early lagoon settlements houses.
+The Venetian villa is the natural evolution of two types of houses: the castle and the early lagoon settlement’s houses.
 The castles lost their original importance of defensive structure with the introduction of gunpowder, which messed up the existence of their walls.
 Their location in beautiful landscapes, however, allowed their transformation into a peaceful use.

 The first villas of the fifteenth century are very simple and devoided of fine arts but slightly enriched in order to be distinguished from the peasants’ poor houses.
-Is houseplant resembles the typical Venice houses made up of an entry with a central hall with squared rooms on either side.
+Is houseplant resembles the typical Venice houses made up of entry with a central hall with squared rooms on either side.
 This kind of plan remained unchanged over time.

 Covered by plants, houses were surrounded by walls with inside beautiful gardens where the upper class, with their huge amount of guests, spent their holidays in privacy and relax.

-Lavish parties, concerts and plays were constantly held in the city palaces as well as in villas in order to give prestige to the family’s name.
+Lavish parties, concerts, and plays were constantly held in the city palaces as well as in villas in order to give prestige to the family’s name.
 Proof confirmation of this lifestyle emerged from Goldoni’s plays who managed to transmit a perfect situation of that era.

 The 1700s was a period of prosperity, but also the beginning of a decline.
 In this century, the most beautiful villas were built such as Villa Pisani located in Strà that, for the size and beauty of its building and park, is considered to be a Royal Palace.

-In 1797, with the fall of the Venetian Republic, the Brenta River began a period of gradual decline, sometimes with the desertion and destruction of its beautiful dwellings.
-Only in the recent years, and thanks to the public and private support, a recovery of the ancient structures began in order to bring them back to their original glory and joy of the countless tourists that every year visit it.
+In 1797, with the fall of the Venetian Republic, the Brenta River began a period of a gradual decline, sometimes with the desertion and destruction of its beautiful dwellings.
+Only in recent years, and thanks to the public and private support, a recovery of the ancient structures began in order to bring them back to their original glory and joy of the countless tourists that every year visit it.